 We performed a comparison between QlikView and SAS Visual Analytics based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Tableau, Oracle and others in Reporting."QlikView is one of the strongest tools, I would say.
-Also, it has a very vast capability to process the data"
+Find out what your peers are saying about Microsoft, Tableau, Oracle and others in Reporting."It is a stable product."

 "The language support is very good."